gramineproject/gramine/CI-Examples/ra-tls-secret-prov/README.md

    `SECRET_PROVISION_SECRET_STRING`.
 2. Feature-rich client.
 It uses a programmatic C API to get two secrets from the server.
-3. Protected-files client.
-Similarly to the minimal client, it relies on constructor-time secret provisioning and instructs Gramine to consider the provisioned secret as the wrap (master) key for the Protected Files feature.
+3. Encrypted-files client.
+Similarly to the minimal client, it relies on constructor-time secret provisioning and instructs Gramine to consider the provisioned secret as the encryption key for the Encrypted Files feature.
    After the master key is applied, the client reads an encrypted file `files/input.txt`.